Edualk12/homelab-monitoring-zabbix/README.md

-## Problems Encoutered and Troubleshooting
+## Problems Encountered and Troubleshooting

-Some problems I've encountered by setting the systemd template by zabbix agent is the notification that is not compatible and it said that the it timeout before getting the systemd data.
-The solution I found is to change the timeout value on the zabbix server itself from the web ui and in the .config file via the terminal.
+One issue I encountered while configuring the Systemd by Zabbix Agent 2 template was a timeout error when retrieving systemd data.
+The solution was to increase the timeout value in the Zabbix server configuration.

 ![Pihole](https://github.com/Edualk12/homelab-monitoring-zabbix/blob/main/images/Zabbix-3.png)

 Other minor details when using the systemd by Zabbix Agent 2 Template are :

-- The Agent version running the device as it should be Agent 2
+- Ensure that the agent running on the device is Zabbix Agent 2.
 - Remove the old Agent config file to avoid confusion

 ### Future Improvements

-- Improve Template making Process
+- Improve the template creation process.
-- Adding more trigger for different possible failure
+- Add more triggers for different failure scenarios.
-- Adding more metrics in the template for more options in monitoring.
+- Include additional metrics for more comprehensive monitoring.

 ### Things Learned

 - Public and Private OIDs
-- In depth configuration of SNMP
+- In-depth SNMP configuration
-- Using MIB manager to navigate easier
+- Using MIB browsers to navigate OIDs more efficiently
-- How SNMP works
+- Understanding how SNMP works
 - How to configure Zabbix agents and SNMP
 - How to create a custom Template
 - Troubleshooting Zabbix